Barry Richardson (English footballer): Coaching career

 On 30 January 2014 it was reported that Richardson had signed as the goalkeeping coach for Wycombe Wanderers; he also registered as a non-contract player with the squad number 44.

 During the 2014–15 season, having changed his squad number to 13, he was named as a substitute on thirty-five occasions for Wycombe but did not make a first-team appearance.
 At the age of 46, he played a competitive game for the first time in over 8 years on 30 January 2016, after an injury to first-choice goalkeeper Alex Lynch during a match against Plymouth Argyle, and kept a clean sheet in a 1–0 victory – the first time Plymouth had failed to score at home that season.

+Coaching career

 On 26 January 2018, Richardson was appointed goalkeeping coach for Hull City.
 He parted company with the club in June 2024.

+In May 2025, Richardson returned to former club Doncaster Rovers in the role of first-team coach, focusing on outfield coaching.